 - Support to educational institutions, Primary Schools, High Schools, Pre-University Colleges and a Polytechnic, which together represent about 5500 students and about 250 teachers. - Scholarships for studies to needy and meritorious students. - Free Vocational Training for better Employability to local boys and girls in trades such as Electrical Wiring, TV Repair, Welding, Fitting, Plumbing, Carpentry, Masonry, Horticulture and Computer Operation. - Aid to Special Training Centre for rural children's education and prevention of child labour.
-Cash incentives to such parents to leave their children for study in such schools. - SMIORE Academy of Teachers Training for teachers. - Free mid-day meals for about 1200 school children in neighbouring village schools; - o Dispensaries and hospitals in employee colonies and also almost a full-fledged hospital in Sandur, with special emphasis on eye care, woman and child care, and regular specialty treatment camps by expert doctors. - o Free eye camps 3 to 4 times every year.
-Financial help and arrangement for medical care to patients from poor families suffering from major ailments.
+Cash incentives to such parents to leave their children for study in such schools. - o SMIORE Academy of Teachers Training for teachers. - o Dispensaries and hospitals in employee colonies and also almost a full-fledged hospital in Sandur, with special emphasis on eye care, woman and child care, and regular specialty treatment camps by expert doctors.